Lens board: Lens mounting

 Lenses are fitted to a lens board by placing the shutter assembly through the front of the board and securing the shutter assembly by threading a locknut to rear of the shutter.
 A front lens element will thread onto the mounted shutter and if necessary, a second lens element will thread onto the rear of the mounted shutter.
 This procedure can be accomplished by a camera technician, or by an end-user with the appropriate tools.

 Other uses

 Lens boards are used in photographic enlargers to secure an enlarging lens to the focus stage of the device.

 Similar to large format photographic view cameras, a lens board is utilized by some reprographic cameras in the printing industry.

-Lens boards may also be utilized by some medical and scientific imaging devices.
+Lens boards may also be used by some medical and scientific imaging devices.